HackingHobbit/Brilliant-Interface-Task-Coordinator-and-Helper/docs/AI Personality Architecture.md

   1. Customer Support Agent
   2. Personal Assistant
   3. Tutor/Educator
-  4. Entertainment Host
+  4. Expert Advisor
   5. Life Coach
-  6. Technical Expert
+  6. Virtual Girlfriend
 - Roles define the AI Person's function and can be customized or extended by users.

 ## Personality Prompts